SESSION 4: HAPPINESS

 So in the end the words God, good, truth, liberation, freedom, Self, turn out to be the ultimate happiness.
 And every one is seeking this good, happiness, liberation, truth, God, Self.
 There isn’t anyone who is not seeking It.
 The only difference between us and others is that we’re consciously seeking it in the direction where it is, while the others are seeking It blindly through seeking happiness in the world, and never really getting the full happiness that they’re striving for.
 We go after it directly.
 We seek it where it is.
 We seek it within.
 Everyone wants a continuous, constant, eternal happiness with no sorrow whatsoever, and no one is ever satisfied until he or she finds that.
 Everyone is seeking what we’re all seeking; the major difference is that they are seeking it in the world and are frustrated, while we are seeking it within and are successfully becoming happier.

 When we go within we discover that all happiness is there.
 The only place where we can feel happiness is right within ourselves.
 That is exactly where it is.
 Every time we attribute this happiness to something external, to a person or a thing, we get more pain from it than pleasure.
 Does anyone disagree with that?
 If you have experienced enough, if you’ve lived long enough, and if you’ve examined it, you’ve discovered this.
 The happiness that we’re seeking and thinking is out there, external to us, isn’t there.
 The “happiness with no sorrow” can only be found by going within.
-Point number one.
+This is point number one.

 Now point number two is that this great happiness that we’re seeking is nothing but our very own Self, our very own Beingness.
 Our most basic inherent nature is this thing that we are seeking, and it is ours here and now.
 We are that happiness that we are seeking, looking for it externally and not finding it there.
 Looking within, we discover it to be our very own Self, unencumbered with our self-imposed limitations.
 There is not one of us who is not in direct touch with, in possession of, an infinite Beingness that’s all-perfect, all-present, all-joyous and eternal.
 There is not one of us who is not in direct contact with that right now!
 But due to wrong learning, by assuming, over the ages, concepts of limitation, by looking outwardly, we have beclouded the view.
 We have covered over this infinite Being that we are with concepts of “I am this physical body.
 I am this mind.
 With this physical body and mind I have heaps and heaps of problems and troubles.”
 So, in order to discover this truth, this unlimited Being that we are, we must quiet the mind, and finally let go of the mind.
 And only in this way may we achieve it.